Youngchrisblog/Uniquegoat/DUPLICATION_GUIDE.md

 ## Quick Start: Duplicating for Another Domain

-This guide will help you create an exact copy of this Options Trading University site for your brother to use with his own domain and branding.
+This guide will help you create an exact copy of this Elite Options University site for your brother to use with his own domain and branding.

 ### Step 1: Fork/Copy the Replit Project